Fuhsuann/jonreeve.com-hakyll/posts/2016-07-12-paradise-lost-macroetymology.md

 layout: post
 title: A Macro-Etymological Analysis of Milton’s Paradise Lost
 category: digital humanities
-tags:
- - etymology
- - text analysis
- - paper
- - poetry
- - early moderns
+tags: etymology, text analysis, paper, poetry, early moderns
 ---

 One of Milton’s terms for the expansive, empty gulf separating the Earth